jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

 Instructions for installation
 -----------------------------

-To install the macros, please install first Igor Pro, version 8.03 or higher.
-Igor Pro 8 was released May 2018.
+To install the macros, you need to install first Igor Pro (https://www.wavemetrics.com/products/igorpro), at least version 8.04, preferably Igor Pro 9.x, or higher.
+Igor Pro 9 was released in 2021.

 *Igor 7*  :index:`Igor 7.08`: is last supported by *Irena* version 2.69 and *Nika* version 1.82 which are included in **February2020** release.
 Igor Pro 7 was released July 2016 and is not obsolete.
 Upgrade.

  *Igor 6*  :index:`Igor 6.37`: is last supported by *Irena* version 2.62 and *Nika* version 1.761 - and you need the latest Igor Pro 6 release (6.37).
-This version  and is available for the APS web site.
-Upgrade.
+These versions are still available for the APS web site as one zip file and need to be installed manually, see https://usaxs.xray.aps.anl.gov/software/irena and https://usaxs.xray.aps.anl.gov/software/nika. **Upgrade.**

 Movies with instructions and explanation are available on my :ref:`YouTube channel <YouTubeChannel>`.

 There are two main ways to install the macros:

-**Igor 8.03+ (64 bit) and Igor 9(beta at this time)**
+**Igor 9.x and 8.04 (64 bit)**

 ..
 Figure:: media/Introduction1.png
    :align: center